apify/apify-shared-js/CONTRIBUTING.md

 ## Commit Message Guidelines

-The project have very precise rules over how git commit messages can be formatted.
+The project has very precise rules over how git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
 But also, git history is used to **generate the change log**.

 The commit message format is borrowed from Angular projects, you can find